 It should also be noted, by the by, that Osborne’s seat is one of those that will likely be done away with next year under Boundary Commission proposals.
 The man who was sacked with such pleasing alacrity by Maybot is surely acting with this in mind; he’s making hay while the sun shines, and it would be no great loss to him if, in the end, the Advisory Committee on Business Appointments combined with public pressure to prise him from office.

-Perhaps in the event of his departure, the dirty underside of this scandal might finally come to light.
+Perhaps in the event of his departure, the grubby underside of this scandal might finally come to light.
 Sarah Sands, whom Osborne will replace at Northcliffe House, is all set to assume the editorship of Today, BBC Radio 4’s flagship news and current affairs programme.
 Sands, formerly of the Sunday Telegraph, is notable for having hauled the Evening Standard even further to the right during her spell in charge, and it was under her watch last spring that the paper waged a racist smear campaign against Labour’s mayoral candidate Sadiq Khan.
 Indeed, a year ago the Media Reform Coalition was moved to state that the capital’s foremost daily rag ‘appears to have been operating as the mouthpiece of the Conservative party.’

 Those naïfs who continue stubbornly to hold that the BBC is objective and impartial can set to work reconciling Sands’ appointment.
 But the rest of us know what’s coming.
 The institution’s demonstrable bias against Jeremy Corbyn will grow more virulent, and Tory election fraud — excused as a ‘mistake’ by Laura Kuenssberg and subsequently buried — will be jammed a little further down the memory hole.